John Le Marchant (British Army officer, born 1766)

-Background and early life
+Early life

-Le Marchant was born in Amiens to a French mother and Guernsey father, who both came from old and prominent families.
+John Le Marchant was born on 9 February 1766 in Amiens, France to a French mother and Guernsey father, who both came from old and prominent families.
 The Le Marchants were an extremely distinguished family in Guernsey, formerly part of the Duchy of Normandy, with many of his ancestors holding the positions of Bailiff or Lieutenant-Bailiff of Guernsey.
 His father, John Le Marchant, was a Cornet in the Royal Dragoons who attended Pembroke College, Oxford, and served with distinction under the Marquess of Granby during the last three campaigns of the Seven Years' War.
 His mother, Marie Catherine, was the eldest daughter of Count Hirzel de Saint-Gratien and a descendant of the celebrated French Protestant leader Admiral Gaspard de Coligny, from whom Le Marchant derived his middle name.

 Le Marchant was born at his maternal grandfather's house in Amiens.
 He had a younger brother, James.
-After leaving Dr Morgan's school in Bath characterised as "one of the two greatest dunces that had ever been there" (the other being Sir Sidney Smith), Le Marchant reformed his character and was commissioned in a regiment of the Wiltshire Militia.
-He later, in 1783, transferred to the regular army and obtained an ensigncy in the 1st Regiment of Foot (The Royal Regiment or Royal Scots).
-A few years of duty in Ireland and Gibraltar followed and he then made his move into the cavalry, being commissioned into the 6th Dragoons (Iniskillings).
-In the autumn of 1789 Le Marchant was promoted to lieutenant in the 2nd Dragoon Guards (Queen's Bays), and in 1791 he was promoted to captain and given the command of a troop.
+After leaving Dr Morgan's school in Bath characterised as "one of the two greatest dunces that had ever been there" (the other being Sir Sidney Smith), Le Marchant reformed his character and was commissioned into a Wiltshire Militia regiment.
+In 1783, he transferred his service to the British Army and was commissioned into the 1st Regiment of Foot as the rank of ensign.
+A few years of duty in Ireland and Gibraltar followed and he then made his move into the cavalry, being commissioned into the 6th Dragoons.
+In the autumn of 1789 Le Marchant was promoted to lieutenant in the 2nd Dragoon Guards, and in 1791 he was promoted to captain and given the command of a regimental troop.